These FAQs are based on:

 - The DfE's updated guidance on handling strike action in schools

-- Advice from Forbes Solicitors (you can also contact them yourself)
+- Legal advice from Forbes Solicitors (you can also contact Forbes yourself)

 See the sources section at the bottom of this page for the other guidance, advice and legislation that these FAQs draw from.

-Please note that unions may have differing interpretations of your legal requirements than the DfE.
+Please note, unions may have differing interpretations of your legal requirements than the DfE.
 We recommend you seek legal advice and consult with any union reps in your school as appropriate.